Applethal/Neh_flowshop/README.md

 machines_jobs = np.array([[2, 3, 4, 5, 6, 7],[3, 4, 5, 6, 7, 8],[4, 5, 6, 7, 8, 9],[5, 6, 7, 8, 9, 10],[6, 7, 8, 9, 10, 11]])
 ```

+### Misc and final words:

+Building the logic for computing the markspan across all the newly generated makespans was a challenge, everything else was a breeze, originally I was going to relay on using the itertools to generate permutations but that was unecessary.
+Optimization-wise, maybe someone out there made a better code, the algorithm is older than me. took aprox 4 hours to build and I am already happy with all of this.
+Consider [giving this song a shot](https://www.youtube.com/watch?v=lBdQEqgpGfM), I did discover it by lurking /mu while on a bus.